Adele Attacked On Australian Stage!

 She continued to speak to her audience before she was met with more mosquitoes and started cussing at the dreaded insects.

-Adele concluded her tour and would be heading to New Zealand before heading to London to perform at the Wembley Stadium.
+Adele concluded her tour and would be heading to New Zealand before heading to London to perform at Wembley Stadium.
 Adele’s career continues to propel as she has bigger performances and gets over some of her anxiety.
 She surprised herself by performing at stadiums after saying she wouldn’t perform at an arena.
 She said that she said that she would only play at theaters and she wasn’t sure how she managed to stay on the stage as she performed to a huge audience.

-Adele holds the record for two of the biggest crowds at the Etihad Stadium since it opened.
+Adele holds the record for two of the biggest crowds at Etihad Stadium since it opened.
 The star performed to over 70,000 fans, which was better than her previous record at 2,000 fans.
-The star obviously has brought about a lot of money for Australia with may fans booking hotels as well as booking tickets just to go and see the super star.
+The star obviously has brought a lot of money for Australia with many fans booking hotels as well as booking tickets just to go and see the superstar.
 She will apparently have an even bigger audience in New Zealand.

 Sydney, NSW / ANZ Stadium / Mar 10